-You can enter commands in any window in which the interface is running.
+You can enter commands in any window.
 When you enter commands in different windows, the command entered in the first window must complete before the command entered in the second window can start.
 The status lines and the event log displays are updated in all windows.